 - Van Gogh ("Vincent and the Doctor"), Winston Churchill ("Victory of the Daleks"), and Liz 10 ("The Beast Below") play the part of message couriers.

-- In "The Eleventh Hour", Rory told us that Amy had him dress up as the Doctor.
-We learn in this episode that he also dressed up as a Roman (in the photo).
+- In "The Eleventh Hour", Rory told us that Amy got him to dress up as the Doctor.
+We learn from a photo in this episode that he also dressed up as a Roman.

 - Conviction by Counterfactual Clue: In-universe example: "Only the Doctor can pilot the TARDIS."

-- Darkest Hour: To catalog: Amy is dead, Rory's the undead auton who killed her, the Doctor's locked in the perfect prison, River's exploding, the crack in Amy's wall is about to devour all of time and space, and that's because these things are all true.
+- Darkest Hour: To catalogue: Amy is dead, Rory's the undead auton who killed her, the Doctor's locked in the perfect prison, River's in the exploding TARDIS, the crack in Amy's wall is about to devour all of time and space and that's because these things are all true.
 It could only be worse if there were snakes in here.

 - Deadly Hug: Auton-Rory does this to Amy, who refuses to flee despite his increasingly desperate warnings.